Anytime, Anywhere

 - All inpatient and outpatient birthing care organizations provide all personnel with equity-centered training to support breastfeeding/bodyfeeding

-- Equitable compensation for birth and breastfeeding/bodyfeeding professionals is based on the levels of clinical skill, effort, responsibility, and working conditions involved in doing the work
+- Equitable compensation for birth and breastfeeding/bodyfeeding professionals is based on the levels of clinical skill, effort, responsibility, and working conditions involved in doing the work – commensurate with professional expertise and lived experience but not necessarily reliant on specific credentials or externally recognized certifications

 - Birth and breastfeeding/bodyfeeding support are offered at low/no cost to families and families have access to financial aid when they need it.